yksanjo/legacybridge-ai-gateway/README.md

 - **IT teams** managing legacy core banking platforms
 - **Organizations** trying to modernize without replacing everything
 - **Mid-market banks** who can't afford $5M+ replacement projects
+- **Regional banks** with mainframes who can't afford/risk full modernization
 - **Credit unions** with legacy cores and limited budgets
 - **Anyone** dealing with the challenge of connecting new tech to old systems

+## Target Segments

+### Banks with Mainframes Who Can't Afford Full Migration
+**Why We Fit**: Most banks will NEVER fully migrate.
+They need a bridge, not a replacement.

+**Positioning**: "IBM's business model requires you to replace everything.
+Ours works with what you have."

+### Regional Banks
+**Why We Fit**: Can't afford $5M+ modernization projects, but need to innovate.

+**Positioning**: "Modernize without replacing.
+Bridge your legacy systems to AI in 90 days."

+### Credit Unions
+**Why We Fit**: Small budgets, legacy cores, need safe modernization path.

+**Positioning**: "Built for credit unions.
+Safe, affordable legacy system integration."

+## Our Competitive Advantages

+1. **Non-Disruptive**: Bridge, don't replace - zero risk to your core system
+2. **Speed**: 90 days vs. 2 years for full modernization
+3. **Cost**: 1/10th the price of enterprise modernization projects
+4. **AI-Powered**: Natural language to COBOL translation, not manual coding
+5. **Pre-Built**: Ready-to-use connectors for major core systems

 ## Current Status